cppalliance/safe-cpp/proposal/draft.md

 5. **Solve the constraint equation** - Iteratively grow region variables until all lifetime constraints emitted during type relation are satisfied.
 We now have _inter-procedural live analysis_: we know the full set of live borrows, _even through function calls_.
 6. **Borrow checking** - Visit all instructions in the control flow graph.
 For all _loans in scope_ (i.e. the set of loans live at each program point) test for invalidating actions.[^how-the-borrow-check-works] If there's a read or write on an object with a mutable borrow in scope, or a write to an object with a shared borrow in scope, that violates exclusivity, and a borrowck errors is raised.
 The borrow checker also detects invalid end points in free region variables.
 7. **Drop elaboration** - The relocation object model may leave objects uninitialized, partially initialized or potentially initialized at the point where they go out of scope.
 Drop elaboration erases drops on uninitialized places, replaces drops on partially initialized places with drops only on the initialized subobjects, and gates drops on potentially initialized places behind drop flags.
 Drop elaboration changes your program, and is the reason why MIR isn't just an analysis representation, but a transformation between the AST and the code generator.

-Because of the importance of MIR analysis in enforcing type and lifetime safety, the first thing compiler engineers should focus on when pursuing Safe C++ is to lower their frontend's AST to MIR.
-Several compiled languages already pass through a mid-level IR: Swift passes through SIL,[^sil] Rust passes through MIR,[^mir] and Circle passes through it's mid-level IR when targeting the relocation object model.
-There is an effort called ClangIR[^clangir] to lower Clang to an MLIR dialect called CIR, but the project is in an early phase and doesn't have enough coverage to support the language or library features described in this document.

-Once there is a MIR representation with adequete coverage, begin work on the MIR analysis.
-Borrow checking is a very intricate algorithm, but fortunately it's easy to print the MIR and the lifetime and outlives constraints as you lower and check functions, so developers know where they're at.
-The NLL RFC[^borrow-checking] is sufficient to get developers started on MIR analysis.

 The most demanding frontend work work involves piping information from the frontend down to the MIR.
 Lifetime parameters on functions and classes and lifetime arguments on lifetime binders necessitate a comprehensive change to the compiler's type system.
 Wherever there's a type, you may now have a _lifetime-qualified type_.
 (That is, a type with bound lifetimes.)